artsy/artsy.github.io/source/_posts/2014-10-23-how-we-customized-google-site-search-at-artsy.markdown

 The GSS JSON API is not your custom API with a connection to your database but you can make it work like one.
 You no longer get back nicely structured data allowing you to know if the entity is say, an artist or an artwork.
 You just get back urls and their meta tags.
 The key to getting good data out of the GSS API is to use a custom Facebook [Open Graph](http://ogp.me/) implementation (custom og:type) and other custom meta tags.

-Note how Banksy appers in a different layout from Articles above.
+Note how Banksy appears in a different layout from Articles above.
 For artist pages, we use a custom OG type called 'artsyinc:artist' which tell us which layout to use when displaying the result.
 We then include additional data like "og:nationality", "og:birthyear" etc if we need extra information.
 In addition to improving our layout, this makes Artsy more semantic.

 ### Evaluating Search Changes